Bigfin squid: Observation timeline

-Observations of bigfin squid were made in the Great Australian Bight during towed camera and remote operated vehicle surveys in 2015 and 2017 respectively.
+Observations of bigfin squid were made in the Great Australian Bight during towed camera and ROV surveys in 2015 and 2017, respectively.
 In 2018, the first observations of a bigfin squid were made from the Southern Caribbean, off the coast of Colombia.

 In March 2021, during the expedition to document the wreck of the USS Johnston, the submersible DSV Limiting Factor recorded footage of a juvenile bigfin squid from the Philippine Trench at a depth of 6212 m.
-This is the deepest observation of any squid, and rivalled only by some unidentified cirrate octopods from the same habitat as the deepest observation of any cephalopod.
+This is the deepest observation of any squid and rivalled only by some unidentified cirrate octopods from the same habitat as the deepest observation of any cephalopod.
 This makes Magnapinna the first squid known to inhabit the hadal zone.

 On 9 November 2021, a video of a bigfin squid was captured at a ridge feature off the West Florida Escarpment by an ROV from the NOAAS Okeanos Explorer as part of the Windows to the Deep 2021 expedition.
 The squid was found at a depth of 2385 m.

-ROV SuBastian of Schmidt Ocean Institute observed a bigfin squid in close proximity to a black smoker-type hydrothermal vent on 4 April 2023, during the "In Search of Hydrothermal Lost Cities" expedition.
+ROV SuBastian of Schmidt Ocean Institute observed a bigfin squid in close proximity to a black smoker-type hydrothermal vent on 4 April 2023, during the In Search of Hydrothermal Lost Cities expedition.
 The squid was seen at a depth of 1931 m.